totev/ts-mocked-remote-api/README.md

 For the remote api part I'll be using [Kitsu's free anime API](https://kitsu.docs.apiary.io/#introduction/json-api) to display a random anime content.

 Also I'm assuming, that you have a reverse proxy running on production your web server to rewrite remote api calls and not run into any CORS issues.
-In this case it should have a rewrite rule pointing to the remote API `/remote-api -> https://kitsu.docs.apiary.io/#introduction/json-api`
+In this case it should have a rewrite rule pointing to the remote API `/remote-api -> https://kitsu.docs.apiary.io/#introduction/json-api`.
+If you don't have access to a service which supports this, just make sure to replace the URL prefix during build time - there is an example in the code repository for this use case also.

 ## A blast from the (not so distant) past